turingschool/se3-final-take-homes/templates/tea_subscription.md

 ### Tea Subscription React App

 You will create a tea subscription application that consumes the Rails API you've just built.
+Feel free to use [this starter React repo](https://github.com/turingschool-examples/vite-react-starter).

 ### Requirements: